Picovoice/wake-word-benchmark/runtime/README.md

 # Runtime Measurements

-Below the methodology for measuring runtime (i.e. real-time factor and memory) metrics of different wake-word engines is explained.
-The goal is to measure only the CPU and memory consumed by the engine and not remaining tasks such as audio reading (from file or microphone), moving data between C and different language bindings, etc when possible.
+Below the methodology for measuring the real-time factor of different wake-word engines is explained.
+The goal is to measure only the CPU consumed by the engine and not remaining tasks such as audio reading (from file or microphone), moving data between C and different language bindings, etc when possible.

 For Porcupine and Snowboy utility programs are created [here](/runtime/porcupine_runtime_test.c) and [here](/runtime/snowboy_runtime_test.cpp).
 These programs read a WAV file and pass it through the corresponding wake-word engine frame-by-frame as is the case in real time applications.
 They only measure the time spent in the corresponding processing/detection method of the engines.

-For PocketSphinx the task of creating such utility program is more involved and hence we opt for easier method of measuring the processing time of its commandline interface.
-This is essentially an upper bound on actual processing time of PocketSphinx.
+For PocketSphinx the task of creating such a utility program is more involved and hence we opt for an easier method of measuring the processing time of its commandline interface.
+This is essentially an upper bound on the actual processing time of PocketSphinx.

-All the measurements are done on **Raspberry Pi 3**.
-The wake-word for testing is 'Alexa' same as the accuracy benchmark.
+All the measurements are done on Raspberry Pi 3.

 ## Real Time Factor

-The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is ratio of processing time to length of input audio.
+The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is the ratio of processing time to the length of input audio.
 It can be thought of as average CPU usage.
-It is a common metric for measuring the performance of speech recognition system.
-For example, if it takes an engine 1 seconds to process a 10 second audio file it has a real time factor of 0.1.
-The lower the real time factor the more computationally-efficient (faster) the engine is.
+It is a common metric for measuring the performance of speech recognition systems.
+For example, if it takes an engine 1 seconds to process a 10-second audio file it has a real-time factor of 0.1.
+The lower the real-time factor the more computationally-efficient (faster) the engine is.

 ### Snowboy